tarzzi/CheckSumChecker/README.md

 # CheckSumChecker

-Checks checksums with MD5 and SHA256
+Console app that checks checksums with MD5 and SHA256